google/opencasebook/trademarks.md

     Consider the application of the common law requirements stated by _Planetary
     Motion_: use in commerce and priority of ownership.

-1. If Company released open source software Project, and Outside Engineer builds on that software to facilitate illegal transactions online, would this clause prevent Outside Engineer from using the Company name for his additions?
+1. If Company released open source software Project, and Independent Engineer builds on that software to facilitate illegal transactions online, would clause 3 prevent Independent Engineer from using the Company name for his additions?

-1. Section 1 of the BSD-3 license requires all redistributions to reproduce the above copyright notice, which could include the original author's name.
+1. Clause 1 of the BSD 3-clause license requires all redistributions to reproduce the above copyright notice, which could include the original author's name.
 How does this requirement interact with Section 3's prohibition against using the copyright holder to endorse or promote products?
 Could republishing the